Understand what you’re paying for when replacing your windows, and why

 Installation: Installation costs can vary depending on the complexity of the installation.
 Double hung windows are the most common window style and most professionals have plenty of experience installing them, although there are certainly different installation techniques.
 Window styles such as bay windows and bow windows usually require additional reconstruction work during the installation process, resulting in a higher installation cost.
 Some windows will require framing a new rough opening for the new window, which means removing the studs and setting new headers in place.

 Warranty: The warranty on your new replacement windows may not be factored into the price.
-But looking at the warranty terms can provide a good indication of the company's reputation and the quality of their products.
+But looking at the warranty terms can provide a good indication of the company’s reputation and the quality of their products.
 For example, a 10 year warranty provides minimal coverage and a limit on the expense to conduct any repairs during the warranty period.
-Compare that with a company offering a double lifetime warranty.
 If you face any problems with your windows down the road due to improper installation or a product defect, you will see an increase in your future cost if you have to repair a window that is beyond its warranty period.

 All of these variables will impact the price of your replacement window project.
 The best way to get an accurate price is to have a professional come to your home and evaluate your situation, present you with options, fully explain the installation procedure, and give you a written quotation for your replacement window project.